Working with Catalogs

 - Using a catalog for a specific e-shop

 - The possibility of further processing, e.g. Adobe InDesign catalog

 Examples of using catalogs in Cloudempiere

 Cloudempiere offers great benefits in case you have several business channels such as retail, sales through brochures, catalogs and e-shop.
 In this case, the categorization may be different for B2B and B2C customers, and more parallel catalogs are required.

-Example 4 Your company issues the catalogs in paper form.
+Your company issues the catalogs in paper form.
 You need to provide documentation for the marketing agency, which will then process them into the final product.
 After identifying the relevant catalogs, you will assign selected products and export to XML format.
 The XML file, including images, will be uploaded to Adobe InDesign where relevant content is uploaded through pre-filled templates.
 In the system, you have an archive of all the issued catalogs, in which you can perform search any other time at your convenience.
+Some examples of catalogs:

 Creating catalogs are a powerful marketing tool because, in addition to providing relevant product information the customer is currently looking for, it is also an indicator of professionalism and a solid foundation of a company.
 The Product Catalog and its design can decide whether the customer will buy your product right away or join your competition.